DanyMariaLee/data_eng_bootcamp_0/README.md

 .sum("Total").withColumnRenamed("sum(Total)", "sum_total").orderBy(desc("sum_total")).show
 ```

-Can we find the average spend per transaction for this spender?
+Can we find what are the least popular Product line for this spender?

 ```scala
 // lets select the CustomerID for this spender